mshagirov/python_tylab/0_Getting_started.md

 > Following installation steps assume that we will use Anaconda python distribution (individual edition, Python 3.7 or later).

 # Installing Anaconda Python Distribution
 1. Install Anaconda individual edition.
-Review your system requirements and follow steps in [anaconda website](https://docs.anaconda.com/anaconda/install/#)
+    - Review your system requirements and follow steps in [anaconda website](https://docs.anaconda.com/anaconda/install/#).
-    - A
     - \[Suggested\] Use default installation/destination directory when installing anaconda.
+    - \[Suggested\] When asked, select
 1. Set `PATH` environment variable:
     - **If you already added `anaconda` to the path variable, skip to the next step "Check your installation"**.
     - Windows ([source](https://docs.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14))):